 Every self-respecting bread-eating country has its recipes for stale bread.
 Spain is no exception.
-And of course, Spain being Spain, with its mix of tradition and strong sense of regional identity, every town has its own version.
+And of course, Spain being Spain, with its mix of tradition and strong sense of regional identity, every town has its own version of paella party.

 In the south, when it rains, you eat migas.
 That’s the tradition.
 When trying to give a rational explanation for this, the flimsy excuse is that this calorific meal is best suited to a colder climate.